Skip to main content

 1221

-In the rule forwarding to SpeedWorkers, set the bots you want to intercept:
+In the rule forwarding to SpeedWorkers, set the bots to intercept based on your Botify subscription plan:

 • *googlebot/*